Ensemble learning for Physics Informed Neural Networks: a Gradient Boosting approach: Introduction

 Besides PINNs, many other machine learning tasks suffer from the same issues, and some of these issues have been resolved by gradient boosting method.
 The idea of gradient boosting is blending several weak learners into a fortified one that gives better predictive performance than could be obtained from any of the constituent learners alone \cite{opitz1999popular}.
-For example, Zhang and Haghani \cite{zhang2015gradient} proposes a gradient-boosting tree-based travel time prediction method, driven by the successful application of random forest in traffic parameter prediction, to uncover hidden patterns in travel time data to enhance the accuracy and interpretability of the model.
-Callens {\em et. al.} \cite{callens2020using} used gradient boosting trees to improve wave forecast at a specific location whose RMSE values in average $ 8\% $ to $ 11\% $ lower for the correction of significant wave height and peak wave period.
-Recently, many researchers have contributed to gradient boosting method and further improved its performance.
-Friedman {\em et. al.} \cite{friedman2002stochastic} shows that both the approximation accuracy and execution speed of gradient boosting can be substantially improved by incorporating randomization into the procedure, and this randomized approach also increases robustness against overcapacity of the base learner.
-Ke \cite{ke2017lightgbm} found that the efficiency and scalability of Gradient Boosting Decision Tree (GBDT) are unsatisfactory when the feature dimension is high and data size is large and a greedy algorithm has been used to effectively reduce the number of features without hurting the accuracy of split point determination by much and thus solve the issue.
+For example, \cite{zhang2015gradient} proposes a gradient-boosting tree-based travel time prediction method, driven by the successful application of random forest in traffic parameter prediction, to uncover hidden patterns in travel time data to enhance the accuracy and interpretability of the model.
+Recently, many researchers have contributed to gradient boosting method and further improved its performance. \cite{friedman2002stochastic} shows that both the approximation accuracy and execution speed of gradient boosting can be substantially improved by incorporating randomization into the procedure, and this randomized approach also increases robustness against overcapacity of the base learner.

 Inspired by the above-mentioned literature review, we arrive at our proposed method in this paper.
 In this work, we present a gradient boosting physics informed neural networks (GB PINNs), which adopts a gradient boosting idea to approximate the underlying solution by a sequence of neural networks and train the PINNs progressively.
-Specifically, our main contributions can be summarized into the following points: \begin{enumerate} \item A simple implementation of the gradient boosting method, which can easily be integrated into existing PINNs code with minimal modifications. \item The assembly of several weak PDE predictors to form a strong predictor, resulting in increased flexibility for solving intractable problems. \item Low sensitivity to the choice of neural networks and their arrangement, resulting in fewer efforts required for fine-tuning hyperparameters. \item The flexibility to combine with other techniques, such as Fourier features, making it a versatile approach for PINNs. \end{enumerate} We introduce some preliminaries for key ingredients of our algorithm in section \ref{sec:preliminaries}.
-Then we present our algorithm with motives in section \ref{sec:gbpinns}.
-Numerical experiments are shown in section \ref{sec:numerical} to verify our algorithm.
-We discuss our algorithm and conclude the paper in section \ref{sec:conclustion}.
+Specifically, our main contributions can be summarized into the following points: